agsreejith/ACUTEDIRNDL/README.md

 the position angle (rotation with respect to the RA axis) of the slit, in degrees.
 Jitter drift parameters set jitter drift wrt time. set jitter_drfit to one to include the effect.

--Occultation parameters
+- Occultation parameters
 Orbit period of the satellite and earth shadow time.
-Not required if systematics (discussed below are not to be included)
+Not required if systematics (discussed below are not to be included).
+Set orbit period to 0 when not in use.

--Sytematics parameters
+- Sytematics parameters
 Parameters required to model the variation of spectrum flux with time.
 It has the form sm=sym_p1*t^3+sym_p2*t^2+sym_p3*t+sym_p4.
 Set systematics to 1 to simulate thhis effect.

--Wavelength shift parameters
+- Wavelength shift parameters
 These parameters are required to simulate any wavelength shift in the data.
 Set wave_shift to 1 to simulate the effects Wavelength shift can also be achived with appropriate jitter shift parameter.